javenschuetz/nathans-mean-bootstrapper/README.md

 4. vpc
 	- use the default one (for now)
 5. use rsync to transfer the code over
-	todo: stash this code on s3 and use the cli to grab it
+	- todo: use some CI tool to stash this code on s3 and use the cli to grab it
 6. start mongo (instructions above)

-[1] make new database ebs
+[1] make new database ebs (if necessary)
 1. create 8GB encrypted ebs
 	- todo: decide if a non-default key is better
 2. attach to an instance
-	note: the instance seems to be able to auto-decrypt it
+	- note: the instance seems to be able to auto-decrypt it
 3. format it to an ext4 filesystem
 4. mount in '~/data' directory
 	- todo: change this to /data